modalitysystems/modalitysoftware-docs/twa/TWAMonitoring.md

 To get a full understanding of the Architecture see documentation [here](/twa/TWA-Architecture-Overview.md).

-## Monitoring on the Windows Virtual Machine that runs the Graph Colllector
+## Monitoring on the Windows Virtual Machine that runs the Graph Collector

 Please collect and report on the following metrics/events over time.
+If Windows performance appears to be constrained (persistently high CPU, IO or other metrics) please contact Modality Systems for sizing advice.

-**Windows Generic**
+**Windows OS Generic Monitoring**

 Reboots / online / offline